antoinevinial/react-boilerplate/README.md

 ## Components : the basics

+A React Application is basically a stack of several components.
 When you want to create a component, go to the [/components](./src/components) folder and create a new component folder.
-Inside this folder, create a **MyComponent.js** file.
+Inside this folder, create a `MyComponent.js` file.
 Every component should has this following piece of code to be a functional React component

 ```javascript
 // Import modules.